 Social media sites are used by people of all ages – both young and old.
 For older adults, these platforms are a great way to stay connected with friends and family members.

 Social media has become a healthy outlet for older adults and word of its benefits has spread meaning people from all over the world are now using different sites.
-The gateway that social media sites provide to the outside world is especially beneficial to those with mobility problems who are homebound and need aids such as walk in baths and stairlifts.
+The gateway that social media sites provide to the outside world is especially beneficial to those with mobility problems who are homebound and need aids such as walk in bathtubs and stairlifts.

 There are so many different social media sites these days that it can be hard to keep up, but this guide looks at the different sites that older people can use and the types of groups and features that can be found on them: